peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `EInteger ToSizedEInteger(int maxBitLength)`<br>
- Converts this value to an arbitrary-precision integer by discarding its fractional part and checking whether the resulting integer overflows the given signed bit count.
+ Converts this value to an arbitrary-precision integer by discarding its fractional part and checking whether the resulting integer overflows the specified signed bit count.

 * `EInteger ToSizedEIntegerIfExact(int maxBitLength)`<br>
- Converts this value to an arbitrary-precision integer, only if this number's value is an exact integer and that integer does not overflow the given signed bit count.
+ Converts this value to an arbitrary-precision integer, only if this number's value is an exact integer and that integer does not overflow the specified signed bit count.

 * `String toString()`<br>